The Cell Danger Response: New Theory for Chronic Illnesses

 CDR and Metabolic Diseases

-CDR can trigger metabolic diseases.
-When your body encounters some stress, your sympathetic nervous system, as a part of the CDR, will respond with a fight or flight response to allow escape, safety, and overcoming danger.
 In other situations, your body responds with a freeze response, which means shutting down energy for surviving the overwhelming threat.
-When your body becomes overwhelmed with ongoing perceived threats, CDR becomes chronic increasing the risk of chronic health issues.
+When your body becomes overwhelmed with ongoing perceived threats, CDR becomes chronic, increasing the risk of chronic health issues.

 When your body is stuck in a chronic flight or fight response and persistent CDR, it can affect your insulin and blood sugar levels.
 Insulin is an important hormone that allows glucose to be used for energy and to enter your cells to be used for energy later.
-It depends on each situation how your body uses glucose.
-If you are eating a meal under safe circumstances, your body will allow insulin to rise and store sugar for later.
-However, when your body perceives danger, it will act otherwise.

 Under danger, your body may end up reducing insulin production to prevent glucose from entering your cells, it may cause glucose to stay outside your bloodstream, it may release stored glucose without needing it, and it may even start to make glucose from other molecules.
-This prolonged fight or flight response associated with ongoing CDR can increase blood glucose levels and increase the risk of insulin resistance, type 2 diabetes, metabolic syndrome, obesity, high cholesterol, hypertension, and heart disease.

 A 2015 study published in Current Problems in Pediatrics and Adolescent Health Care has followed pregnant women starting during World War II during a time of famine and found that prenatal stress had increased their chance of insulin resistance and metabolic disease (5).
-Thus being overweight or inactive is not always the cause or only cause of metabolic disease, but it can be chronic stress and ongoing CDR.
+Thus, being overweight or inactive is not always the cause or only cause of metabolic disease, but it can be chronic stress and ongoing CDR.

 A 2019 study published in PLOS ONE has also found that insulin resistance may be an overlooked characteristic of chronic pain syndromes like fibromyalgia (6).
 Fibromyalgia is a condition that just like CFS, is characterized by a CDR stuck in fight or flight mode.
-Most practitioners believe that type 2 diabetes occurs because your body is overwhelmed by glucose.
-However, it may also be the result of an ongoing CDR and fight, flight, or freeze response.

 CDR and Neurological Disease